-Problem Statement 1: There exists a multiple campus atmosphere between the Ft Hood Campus and the CTC Campus.
-Root Cause: There will be 469 seniors and juniors at the CTC campus with 618 sophomores and freshman at the Fort Hood campus.

-Problem Statement 1: The ELL student group scored below the average of the All Student group on the English I and English II.
+Demographics Problem Statement 1: There exists a multiple campus atmosphere between the Ft Hood Campus and the CTC Campus.
+Root Cause: There will be 474 seniors and juniors at the CTC campus with 642 sophomores and freshman at the Fort Hood campus.
+Student Learning Problem Statement 1: The EB student group scored below the average of the All Student group on the English I and English II EOC Exam.
 Root Cause: ELAR teachers were not trained in the Sheltered Instruction Observation Protocol (SIOP) and were supported by a half time ESL certified teacher.
 Problem Statement 9: Students are not fully exposed to college, career and military readiness courses.
 Root Cause: ECHS traditionally provided students with a set graduation plan for all students with no variety to meet individual student needs.

-Problem Statement 1: Students feel that teachers do not relate learning to real-world experiences Root Cause: Many of our teachers strive to ensure students are college ready by their junior year by providing rigorous and engaging lessons, but they lack the skills to relate continuously throughout the unit.
+School Processes & Programs Problem Statement 1: Students feel that teachers do not relate learning to real-world experiences Root Cause: Many of our teachers strive to ensure students are college ready by their junior year by providing rigorous and engaging lessons, but they lack the skills to relate continuously throughout the unit.
 This is due to leadership not routinely reviewing lesson plans, providing feedback, or holding teachers accountable for implementing the feedback.
 Problem Statement 3: Parents of ECHS students do not fully understand the expectations of ECHS as well as the various components that not only make this campus different from other high schools, but also different from middle schools.
 Root Cause: The bulk of communication regarding the unique demands of the campus is done through parent nights during the recruitment phase.

-Perceptions

-Problem Statement 1: The campus lacks a strong presence from parental stakeholders.
+Perceptions Problem Statement 1: The campus lacks a strong presence from parental stakeholders.
 Root Cause: There is no PTSA or volunteer program to date.
 Problem Statement 2: According to the concerns from the SBDM committee, not all students feel safe at ECHS.
 Root Cause: School safety is a priority at ECHS, but safety drills need to mirror actual real-life scenarios and not just followed as they are written.

-Goal 4: Killeen ISD will provide a safe and healthy learning environment, and identify and address social, emotional, and behavioral distractors; thereby improving student achievement.
+Goal 4: Killeen ISD will meet the social emotional needs of all students by fostering resilient relationships and providing a safe and healthy learning environment.
 Performance Objective 1: Through implementation of an effective discipline management plan and providing a safe, secure, and orderly learning environment, we expect a 5% reduction in each discipline incident category.

-Evaluation Data Sources: Monthly/Yearly Discipline incident reports
+Evaluation Data Sources: Monthly/Yearly Discipline incident reports Strategy 1 Details Strategy 1: Teacher duty stations before school, lunch time and after school along with administrative staff to monitor the students.
+Strategy's Expected Result/Impact: This will allow for continual evaluation on the needs of students through duty stations during these peak times to best achieve a safe school.
+This will help decrease negative behavior in the hallways and assist staff to prevent bullying.
+Staff Responsible for Monitoring: Principal, Assistant Principals CIS Counselor and Teachers.